nascentdigital/dev-fundamentals/README.md

 ## Why

-Dev Fundamentals were started at Nascent to foster cross-collaboration between all developers for the purpose of solidifying our understanding of fundamental topics that are important for software development.
+Dev Fundamentals was started at Nascent to foster cross-collaboration between all developers for the purpose of solidifying our understanding of fundamental topics that are important for software development.
+It is not meant to be a cheat sheet with quick answers and summaries but rather a tool to assist with critical thinking and problem solving while encouraging teamwork.
+Have a solution?
+Discuss openly with any dev!

 ## What